-- accessing an interpreter if necessary - involve appropriate liaison people from their community - establish and build on positive relationships.
+- accessing an interpreter if necessary - involving appropriate liaison people from their community - establishing and building on positive relationships.

-3. Ecological approach
+3.2.3 Ecological Approach

 The students' needs and the programmes, interventions and support provided must be understood and shaped within the context of the students' current learning environment.
-Using an ecological approach to the interventions means student learning behaviour is assessed within the normal routines, interactions and practices of their classroom and kura/school.
+Using an ecological approach to the interventions means student learning behaviour is assessed within the normal routines, interactions and practices of their classroom and school/kura.